 Metric Description Rating Main reason 1.
-Promptness and accuracy of core financial transactions Metric not satisfied Royal London do not appear to be able to meet the SLAs relating to the targeted percentage of core financial transactions in the immediate short-term.
-2. Quality of record keeping Metric not satisfied There are no cyber risk measures or procedures in place and the common and scheme-specific data scores and overall data security were not reviewed or tested over the Scheme year.
-3. Appropriateness of the default investment strategy Metric satisfied, conditional on upcoming Scheme changes The Trustees noted the issues with the current design of the Lifestyle Option for Annuities but did not make changes given the Company's intention to implement a new arrangement by April 2023 and bulk transfer members' DC savings from the Scheme into the new arrangement at this point.
+Promptness and accuracy of core financial transactions Metric satisfied The Trustees believe that the requirements of this metric have been met 2.
+Quality of record keeping Metric not satisfied There are no cyber risk measures or procedures in place and the common and scheme-specific data scores and overall data security were not reviewed or tested over the Scheme year.
+3. Appropriateness of the default investment strategy Metric satisfied, conditional on upcoming Scheme changes The Trustees noted the issues with the current design of the Lifestyle Option for Annuities but did not make changes given the Company's intention to implement a new arrangement by April 2024 and bulk transfer members' DC savings from the Scheme into the new arrangement at this point.
 4. Quality of investment governance Metric not satisfied The majority of the requirements of this metric have not been met for Trustee board operations.
 5. Level of trustee knowledge, understanding and skills to operate the pension scheme effectively Metric satisfied but steps to be taken to strengthen The Trustees should consider evaluating the effectiveness of the Board at least annually and all Trustees should ensure that they have completed the Trustee Toolkit and other training requirements under the "Appointment as a Trustee" policy.
 6. Quality of communication with scheme members Metric satisfied The Trustees believe that the requirements of this metric have been met 7.
 Effectiveness of management of conflicts of interest Metric satisfied The Trustees believe that the requirements of this metric have been met